PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For office hours, you will host a weekly 2-hour office hours primarily for helping students get unstuck on our weekly assignments.
 Office hours will also provide prep support before our midterm and final.
 Office hours will be in-person by default (virtual office hours will be approved on a case-by-case basis, primarily to help staff unpopular office hour times).
 We aim to provide most of our office hours Friday to Tuesday, before the Wednesday assignment deadline.

-**Responsibilities (~5-10 hrs/week, depending on whether you're assigned grading in a given week):**
+**Responsibilities (~8-10 hrs/week):**

-- Attend and actively participate in 1-hour, in-person staff meeting each week (Mon 4:30-5:30pm for Spring 2025)
+- Attend and actively participate in 1-hour, in-person staff meeting each week (Mon 4:30-5:30pm for Fall 2025)

 - Prep for hosting office hours each week (i.e. do assignment yourself, ~2 hours/week)

 - Host 2-hour office hour block each week

-- Grade asynchronously one problem or sub-problem (~3-5 hours/most weeks) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Spring 2025)
+- Grade asynchronously one problem or sub-problem (~3-5 hours/week) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Spring 2025)

 **Requirements:**